-While Leonardo, Raphael and Donatello all have brown eyes Michelangelo has blue eyes.
-According to the film's director this was done to make Michelangelo seem a bit more innocent and younger than the other turtles.
+While Leonardo, Raphael, and Donatello all have brown eyes, Michelangelo has blue eyes.
+According to Writer and Director Kevin Munroe, this was done to make Michelangelo seem a bit more innocent and younger than the other turtles.

-Some of the 13 monsters are based on actual 'monsters' from popular myth - the first one that appears in the unfinished building is based on the Yeti, the next one to be captured is obviously the Cyclops, the one that eats a pigeon on a building is clearly modeled on gargoyles, and the one in the diner brings to mind the Jersey Devil.
+Some of the thirteen monsters are based on actual "monsters" from popular myth.
+The first one that appears in the unfinished building is based on the Yeti, the next one to be captured is obviously the Cyclops, the one that eats a pigeon on a building is clearly modelled on a gargoyle, and the one in the diner brings to mind the Jersey Devil.

-As revealed on the director's commentary on the DVD one of the early drafts of the script had Raphael briefly dying and Donatello using Winter's technology to bring him back to life.
-This idea was turned down by Peter Laird however who disliked the idea of having one of the turtles dying.
+As revealed in the director's commentary on the DVD one of the early drafts of the script had Raphael briefly dying, and Donatello using Winter's technology to bring him back to life.
+This idea was turned down by Peter Laird, who disliked the idea of having one of the turtles dying.

-During the first Nightwatcher scene, when the criminals are fleeing, one of the signs on the shops in the background spells out "monro" in hiragana, a Japanese writing system, which is most likely related to the writer and director Munroe.
+During the first Nightwatcher scene, when the criminals are fleeing, one of the signs on the shops in the background spells out "monro" in hiragana, a Japanese writing system, which is most likely related to Writer and Director Kevin Munroe.

 If the monster that attacked the diner is indeed based on the Jersey Devil as suggested, then it is rather appropriate that Kevin Smith provided the voice of the diner's chef, since he is an avid and loyal New Jersey Devils hockey fan.